jw1984/Telepathic-Immortal/README.md

 Privacy warning: “If you record audio/video/data you are responsible for complying with applicable privacy laws and obtaining consent.”

 Scope disclaimer: “This is for educational/experimental use only.
 Not for commercial products, unless you obtain a separate license from the author.”

+If you handle exports (e.g., code that uses encryption or advanced hardware sensors), check U.S. export control laws.
+Although for typical hobby robotics this is unlikely a major issue, it may still be worth a note.